elikaski/BF-it/README.md

 If you like it, you can donate me some money

-If you choose to donate, I will use your money to buy myself non-dairy ice cream

-With a flavor of your choosing
+If you choose to donate, I will use your money to buy myself non-dairy ice cream with a flavor of your choosing

 And will email you a picture of it as proof